 B i o g r a p h y

-Douglas Fisk is active as a composer, pianist, and teacher.
-His music has been performed by conductor Darrell Ang; members of the New York New Music Ensemble; percussionists Gwendolyn Dease, Ayano Kataoka, and Ian David Rosenbaum; baritones Malcolm Merriweather and Vince B. Vincent; flutists Daniel Alexander, Gina Izzo, and Conor Nelson; violinist Ye-jin Han; bassist Eleonore Oppenheim; Sospiro Winds and Washington Square Winds.
-He studied composition with Paul Barsom, Bruce Trinkley, Ezra Laderman, and Martin Bresnick.
-He received his MM and MMA degrees from the Yale School of Music.
+Douglas Fisk (b.
+Bryn Mawr, PA) is a composer and pianist based in New York.
+His music has been presented in concerts by artists including conductor Darrell Ang; members of the New York New Music Ensemble; percussionists Gwendolyn Dease, Ayano Kataoka, and Ian David Rosenbaum; vocalists Malcolm Merriweather, Vince B. Vincent, Ryan Cox, Annie Rosen and Megan Ihnen; flutists Daniel Alexander, Gina Izzo, and Conor Nelson; violinists Ye-jin Han and Calvin Wiersma; bassist Eleonore Oppenheim; Sospiro Winds; Washington Square Winds; and Immer Neu.

-He has attended the Oregon Bach Festival Composers Symposium, the June in Buffalo festival, the European American Musical Alliance program in Paris, France, where he studied with Claude Baker, and been in residence at the Millay Colony for the Arts.
-He’s presented his music in master classes with Narcis Bonet, David Felder, Joel Hoffman, Bernard Rands, Augusta Reed Thomas, and Charles Wuorinen.
+He was an Associate Artist at the Atlantic Center for the Arts, has attended the Oregon Bach Festival Composers Symposium, the June in Buffalo festival, the European American Musical Alliance program in Paris, France, and been in residence at the Millay Colony for the Arts.

-Recent recognitions include selection into the Chicago Ensemble’s Discover America IX concert series, selection and performance by the One Ounce Opera: Fresh Squeezed Ounce of Art Song concert, inclusion in the NewMusicShelf anthology for new art song (mezzo-soprano), and a 2019 New Works Grant from the Queens, NY Council on the Arts.
+Recent recognitions include a contribution to in the new vocal anthology: Modern Music for New Singers: 21st Century American Art Songs anthology (baritone voice, volume 1), selection by the Locrian Chamber Players for performance of his work, selection into the Chicago Ensemble’s Discover America IX concert series, selection for performance through the 2nd annual One Ounce Opera: Fresh Squeezed Ounce of Art Song call for scores, inclusion in the NewMusicShelf anthology for new art song (mezzo-soprano), and a New Works Grant from the Queens, NY Council on the Arts.